Protection Order Against Husband in Alaska Upheld

 Our firm successfully defended a Protection Order protecting Wife from Husband, despite the fact that they lived in different states.
 While Husband lived in Alaska and Wife was in Ohio, our firm was able to successfully present evidence showing Husband had sufficient potential to cause harm to Wife despite the distance.

-Conduct Prior to the Protection Order
+Conduct Prior To The Protection Order

 Husband appealed the trial court’s decision, arguing that the Ohio court did not have jurisdiction over him because he lived in Alaska.
-Further, he argued that he had not done anything in Ohio to cause Wife’s fear and that the distance between the two made it unreasonable to order a CPO.
+Further, he argued that he had not done anything in Ohio to cause his Wife’s fear and that the distance between the two made it unreasonable to order a CPO.

-Husband’s Conduct in Alaska was Sufficient
+Husband’s Conduct In Alaska Was Sufficient